 Set the ceiling of your Maximizer.
 While listening to your reference track, notice the peak and RMS levels.
-(RMS stands for "Root, Means, Square" and indicates average loudness over time.)
-If you see that your reference track has a peak level of -.5 dB, simply click back to Ozone's Maximizer module on your track and set the ceiling control to -.5 dB.
-This will limit the peak output of your track to never go above -.5 dB.
+(RMS stands for "root mean square" and indicates average loudness over time.)
+If you see that your reference track has a peak level of -0.5 dB, simply click back to Ozone's Maximizer module on your track and set the ceiling control to -0.5 dB.
+This will limit the peak output of your track to never go above -0.5 dB.

 Set the threshold of your Maximizer.
 The threshold sets the level at which limiting begins.
 As you move the threshold slider down, you are limiting more of the mix.
 You will notice that the sound appears to get louder as the threshold is moved down, because make-up gain is being applied automatically after the limiting.
 Watch the RMS level of your track as you reduce the threshold—is it getting closer to the RMS level of your reference track?

 Choose the type of Maximizer you prefer.
 The Ozone Maximizer has four modes: IRC I, II & IV and Tube.
 These are like four distinct hardware limiters, and they each have their own unique character.
 Click between them to choose one that sounds best for your material.
 Continue to check your track against your reference track.